awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 You can import data from Amazon S3 into a table belonging to an RDS for PostgreSQL DB instance\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.

+If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
+Currently, you can't import data from a bucket that is encrypted with a customer managed key\.

 **Note**
 To import from Amazon S3 into RDS for PostgreSQL, your database must be running PostgreSQL version 10\.7 or later\.